Wood shaper: Description

-The most common form of wood shaper has a vertical spindle; some have horizontal; others yet have spindles or tables that tilt.
-Some European models variously combine sliding tablesaws, jointers, planers, and mortisers.
+The most common form of wood shaper has a vertical spindle, some with tilting spindles or tables.

 Shapers can be adapted to perform specialized cuts employing accessories such as sliding tables, tenon tables, tilting arbor, tenoning hoods, and interchangeable spindles.
 The standard US spindle shaft is 1+3/4 in, with 3/4 or 1/2 in on small shapers and 30 mm on European models.
 Most spindles are tall enough to accommodate more than one cutter head, allowing rapid tooling changes by raising or lowering desired heads into position.
 Additional spindles can be fitted with pre-spaced cutter heads when more are needed for a job than fit on one.